Chapter 1 - Leaving the House

 "Let's go inside and eat our Mars Bars."

 The gang vanished.
 I lay looking at the sky.
 The rain wet the manure and brought out the bouquet.
-It was fermented oats with a hint of hay and delicate overtones of the sulphur dioxide in the methane.
+It was fermented oats with a hint of hay and delicate overtones of sulphur dioxide.
 Compost heaps are exothermic, so I was warm.
 Tomorrow was Sunday and there would be no skates and no gang.
 It was Church and Sunday dinner.
 I felt positive.
 I was confident it would not rain on Sunday.

 Content written and posted by Ken Abbott firstname.lastname@example.org